raspberrypilearning/blender-marble/en/step_2.md

 --- task ---

-To focus entirely on the sphere, go to the 'Viewport Shading' dropdown and change the 'World Opacity' to `0`:
+To make it easier to focus on your material.
+Go to the 'Viewport Shading' dropdown.
+Change the 'World Opacity' to `0`:

 ![The 'Viewport Shading' dropdown has been selected and the 'World Opacity' has been changed to 0.](images/viewport-shading.png)